How Often Do Children Need an Eye Exam?

 The American Optometric Association (AOA) suggests that children have their first comprehensive eye exam at six months old.
 Even at such a young age, an eye exam can detect early signs of eye conditions like strabismus (crossed eyes) or amblyopia (lazy eye).
 After the first exam, your child should have their eyes checked again at three years old, and once more just before starting school, around age five or six.

 Once your child begins school, they should continue to have an eye exam every year, especially if they need to wear glasses.
-Their vision can change quickly during these years, and regular exams can ensure they’re seeing clearly and catch any early signs of vision problems like myopia (nearsightedness).
+Their vision can change quickly during the school years, and regular exams can ensure they’re seeing clearly and catch any early signs of vision problems like myopia (nearsightedness).

 School vision screenings vs. comprehensive eye exams